Cysharp/MagicOnion/README.md

 };
 ```

-Pass this options to Channel on Client, or to `IHostBuilder.UseMagicOnion` on Server will configure Keepalive.
+Pass this options to Channel on Client will configure Keepalive.

 ```csharp
 // Client